xmeltrut/rauma/docs/Migration_guide.md

 2.1
 ---

-Implement a custom exception handler, or new error pages.
+Implement a custom exception handler, if required.

 Rename forbidden.html to 403.html.